HunterBowie/hunterbowie.github.io/README.md

 and all other castling rules are obeyed
 - implement final rules of the game such as promotion, game over checks, stalemate checks and so on

+# Things to Display

+## For play
+- number of moves
+- bot difficulty level
+- type of bot
+- evalutation score